Techtonica/curriculum/react-js/styling-react.md

 ### Guided Practice

-> #### Let's create a simple div of flex box using InLine CSS then we will achieve same using External CSS and Bootstrap separately.
+> #### Let's create a simple div, and style it using inline CSS and flexbox.
+Then we will achieve same using External CSS and Bootstrap separately.

 - First thing we need to do is create a react application.
 	- Create a react app using create react app command. `npx create-react-app`.